 I found that using a lid for the first half of cooking helps hold in the steam and create large air bubbles, which make a light and airy flatbread that's soft and pliable.
 Any pot or pan lid that is roughly the same size as your skillet should work fine.
 The lid doesn't have to be cast iron.
 I used a stainless steel lid to one of our large stockpots.

-Make it Sourdough
+How to Make Sourdough Naan

 - Lightly oiling the skillet between batches, just a few drops, helps keep the naan from drying out.
 I used extra virgin olive oil, but any oil or ghee would work.